jakobzhao/geog458/weeks/week07/readme.md

 ## 2. Instructions

-Belowe, we will walk through the major parts relevant to generating a geonarrative.
+Below, we will walk through the major parts relevant to generating a GeoNarrative.

 ### 2.1 Structure

-A piece of geonarrative is organized as a sequence of scenes, and the scenes are associated with maps.
-Each map are mashed up by layers, and the layers can be any types of layers that leaflet.js or other geovisualizastion libraries support.
+A GeoNarrative application is organized as a sequence of scenes, and the scenes are associated with maps.
+Each map is mashed up by layers, and the layers can be any types of layers that leaflet.js or other geovisualization libraries support.
 Below shows the tree structure of this story map library.

 ```powershell
 A GeoNarrative